 Double the size of Arenal, the Irazú Volcano is massive – it covers more than 500 square kilometers, is 3432 meters high, and has at least 10 flank cones on the southern flank.
 All of Irazú’s eruptions in the last 10,000 years have been remarkably explosive, and the active crater contains a small acid lake.
 The last major eruption of Irazú was from 1963-1965.
 It caused heavy damage to infrastructure in San José and the neighboring communities.
 The last reported activity was a magnitude 7.6 earthquake on September 5th.
 It’s a must-see stop if you’re visiting Costa Rica!

 Turrialba is an active volcano that has been incredibly explosive in recent years – including January, March and April of 2017.
+If you need help with whole house remodel, professionals http://www.nekitchenandflooring.com from RI are willing to help.
 Visitors were once able to hike down into the main crater, but the increased volcanic activity – including ash and rock slides – has forced the surrounding Turrialba Volcano National Park to close.
 The summit has three craters, and the largest has a diameter of over 50 meters.
 On a clear day, both the Pacific ocean and the Caribbean Sea are visible from the summit.

 Note: It us unclear as to whether there are actually 5 or 6 active volcanoes.
 Some sources also state that Tenorio Volcano is active.